the yoga of self-awareness | spiritual yoga, stress management, and meaningful personal growth

 What Does Vairagya Mean?
 And How Does One Practice Vairagya?

-Of the ways in which our awareness is possessed by our habitual ways of being (i.e., thinking, feeling, acting, perceiving), the yogin is particularly interested in noticing our habitual ways of attempting to run away from any inner dis-ease/discomfort/anxiety (and running towards something that we think will eliminate our discomfort)—and in noticing how being stuck in this cycle of securing one’s identity and running from inadequacy produces suffering and determines the course of our life.
-When we notice these things—i.e., when we experience “detachment” from them—this loosens the “grip” that our habitual self has on the world (the very self that keeps us stuck in destructive habits associated with self-preservation and self-elevation).
+Of the ways in which our awareness is possessed by our habitual ways of being (i.e., thinking, feeling, acting, perceiving), the yogin is particularly interested in noticing how our habitual ways of attempting to run away from any inner dis-ease/discomfort/anxiety (and running towards something what the habitual self thinks will eliminate its discomfort).
+The yogin is interested in noticing how being stuck in this cycle (of securing one’s identity and running from inadequacy—of attachment) produces and re-produces suffering.
+When we notice these things—i.e., when we experience “detachment” from them—the quality of detachment is something like loosening the “grip” (or attachments) that our habitual self has on the world (the very self that keeps us stuck in destructive habits associated with self-preservation and self-elevation).
 And, of course, the moment we try to fix any of this, we are no longer detached, and are only reinforcing the very problem we were attempting to subvert.
 Our awareness is now consumed by—attached to, determined by—the desire to fix/self-transcend.

 Over time, as our attention becomes more and more focused, we are able to see the myriad (more complex/sophisticated) ways in which our attention is pre-occupied, the most important of which is the most primitive form of self-consciousness: desire—the impulse to self-transcend.